Don Garlits: Early days

-After World War II, in the central and western United States, many air force bases and landing fields were decommissioned.
-These abandoned runways were perfect for drag racing.
 Don Garlits's first drag race car was built under an oak tree at his home in North Tampa in 1954.
 He used an arc welder and a cutting torch to modify an old 1927 Ford Model T Roadster.
 To this roadster he added a 1948 Mercury engine block, a 1939 Ford floor shift transmission, and a 1948 Ford differential and axle.
 That early T-Bucket's quarter mile performance was 13.5 seconds, at a top speed of 93 mph.
 It was this successful, formative roadster that would become the basis for his first rail-job dragster.
 He cut off the body panels, moved the engine back, and installed the seat behind the drive axle.
 (A similar design was built that same year by Mickey Thompson.)
 This was the legendary slingshot dragster with which Big Daddy would win the first NHRA race he entered, the NHRA Safety Safari in Lake City, Florida (12.1 seconds, 108 mph).
 Three years later, he became a professional drag racer.
-The first national drag racing meet, sponsored by the National Hot Rod Association was held on an airfield near Great Bend, KS in 1955.
+After World War II, many air force bases and landing fields were decommissioned; these abandoned runways were perfect for drag racing, and the first national drag racing meet, sponsored by the National Hot Rod Association, was held on an airfield near Great Bend, KS in 1955.
 Don Garlits, being from Florida, was something of an outsider.
 He was sometimes referred to as the Floridian, before permanently adopting the nickname "Swamp Rat," which also became the name for each new generation of his innovative dragster designs.

 In 1959, Garlits traveled to Bakersfield, California for the US Fuel and Gas Championships, later to be named the "March Meet", to show that the times he was setting were as legitimate as those set by the west coast racers.
 Over 30,000 people attended the event, the largest attendance at a drag race at that point.
 His presence helped to grow the sport of drag racing beyond its California base.
 In 1964, after winning the U.S. Nationals at Indianapolis, Garlits traveled to England, with TV Tommy Ivo, Tony Nancy, Dante Duce and other racers, to participate in the first International Drag Festival, a six-event series that did much to promote the sport of drag racing in the UK.